-I am writing to provide you with the European Services Forum's views on the negotiations of the EU Regional Trade Agreement (RTA) with the MERCOSUR countries (Argentina, Brazil, Paraguay and Uruguay).
-This position is the result of analysis of the discussions since they started in 1999, taking into consideration their suspension in 2004 and also the current level of international commitments.
-It has been drafted in close consultation with our members; many of whom would have also sent comments directly to the Commission's relevant services.
+I am writing to provide you the European Services Forum's views on the on-going negotiations of the EU Regional Trade Agreement (RTA) with MERCOSUR countries (Argentina, Brazil, Paraguay and Uruguay).
+This position is the result of the analysis of the discussion with the trading partners since the beginning of these negotiations which started in 1999 and suspended in 2004, as well as of the study of their current international commitments.
+It has been drafted in close consultation among our members; many of them would have also send comments directly to the Commission relevant services.

-Last June1, I wrote to you stating that ESF was pleased with the decision by the European Union to resume trade negotiations with MERCOSUR.
+Last June, I wrote you that ESF was pleased with the decision by the European Union to resume the trade negotiations with the MERCOSUR.
 This region is indeed a large market with great growth potential and an increasingly important partner for the EU.
-A future free-trade agreement should therefore give EU services providers and investors' better access to this emerging market with a strong and regular growth rate, and we would like to call for an ambitious and balanced agreement.
+A future free-trade agreement should therefore give EU services providers and investors' better access to this emerging market with a strong and regular growth rate, and we would like to call for an ambitious and balance agreement.

-Given the high profile of agriculture in these talks, allow me once again to reiterate the importance of services.
-First, it must be noted that on the MERCOSUR side, the non-agricultural sector makes up the majority of GDP in each of its four countries: Argentina 94%, Brazil 93.5 %, Paraguay 77.7% and Uruguay 90.5%.
-Secondly, the services sector makes up the majority of GDP in each country: Argentina 59.8%, Brazil 67.5%, Paraguay 60.1% and Uruguay 67.9% (2009).
-These figures will inevitably increase with further development and the surplus in trade in services with MERCOSUR already contributes to limit the overall trade deficit of the EU with the region.
+Given the high profile of agriculture in these talks, allow me once again to reiterate the importance of services in this equation.
+The services sector makes up the majority of GDP in each of the four Mercosur countries: Argentina 59.8%, Brazil 67.5%, Paraguay 60.1% and Uruguay 67.9% (2009).
+These figures will inevitably increase with further development.
+It must be noted that on the MERCOSUR side, the non-agricultural sector makes up the majority of GDP in each of its four countries: Argentina 94%, Brazil 93.5 %, Paraguay 77.7% and Uruguay 90.5%.

+Brazil is the 13th trading partner of the EU in international trade in services, with a volume of €15.2 billions, and a net surplus of €2.4 Billion for the EU in 2009.
+The surplus in trade in services with MERCOSUR contributes to limit the overall trade deficit of the EU with the region.

-Also to be highlighted is the increase in EU exports of services to Brazil and Argentina over the past five years before the crisis; respectively 90% and 100% annually and much more than the trade in goods and agriculture (+15%).
-EU investments in MERCOSUR are quite large, but the trend shows that FDI outward flows have in fact reduced over the last few years where statistics are available (2000-2005), notably due to remaining trade barriers in services sectors.
-We would like therefore to urge the Commission's negotiators to ensure that deeper and wider commitments in services are secured; surpassing that which was on the table in October 2004
+Also to be highlighted, EU exports of services to Brazil and Argentina increased respectively by 90% and 100% annually respectively over the past five years before the crisis, i.e. much more than the trade in goods and agriculture (+15%).
+EU investments in Mercosur is quite large, but if we look at the trend, FDI outward flows have in fact reduced over the last years where statistics are available (2000-2005), notably due to remaining trade barriers in services sectors.

+We would like therefore to urge the Commission's negotiators to ensure that the negotiations with Mercosur will ensure that the trading partners will take commitments that would improve commitments in services sectors that would be much more substantial than what was on the table in October 2004, when the talks collapsed.